Table of Contents

 Stress affects essential amino acids, vitamins, minerals, and fats!

 Stress increases the utilization of some nutrients, creates an excessive retention of other nutrients, and causes an increased excretion of other nutrients.
-Stress also increases oxidation throughout the body and in turn, increases the need for numerous antioxidants.
+Stress also increases oxidation and inflammation throughout the body and in turn, increases the need for numerous antioxidants.

 In addition, long-term stress overworks your adrenal glands and easily interferes with the proper functioning of your thyroid gland.
 These are important energy-producing endocrine glands and when they are not functioning properly, nutrient assimilation and cellular utilization of nutrients becomes further impaired.